What is MYOPIA CONTROL?

 Multifocal Contact Lenses

 Distance Center Multifocal Soft Contact Lenses are worn similar to regular soft contact lenses.
 Studies show that they can slow myopia progression from 25% to 72% compared with eyeglasses.
 This method is rapidly gaining in popularity.
-Costs for our atropine program range from $275-425 per year.
+Costs for our multifocal contact lens myopia control program range from $275-425 per year.
 This does not include the cost of the contact lenses.

 Will my insurance cover myopia control?